MOORINGS AND FORESHORE REGULATIONS AND INSTRUCTIONS

 2. All cradles and trolleys are subject to inspection by the Moorings Committee for suitability for use on Club grounds.
 Any member attempting to use a cradle or trolley which has been deemed unsuitable, will have his application to move, launch or haul out refused.
 It is the responsibility of the owner to ensure that his cradle or trolley is completely suitable and if necessary, advice should be sought from the Moorings Committee.

-3. The owner must prepare the trolley and report to the Beachmaster at least two hours before high water.
+3. The owner must prepare the trolley and report to the Beachmaster at least three hours before high water.
 The owner must provide sufficient labour for the intended operation.

 4. All gear must be restored immediately after use.

 5. Boats laid up ashore must be securely chocked.
 When trolleys are removed, boats should be lowered to a safe height, preferably with the keel not more than 12 in. above the ground.